Things to do in Kyoto

 Catch a J-League game

-The oldest football team in Japan's J-League, the Kyoto Sanga (tel: +81 75 212 0635; www.sanga-fc.jp) is the place to go if you want to see some live football.
-The small stadium attracts some lively crowds, and the team is made up of mostly Japanese journeymen and Brazilian players.
-The season runs from March until August.
+The oldest football team in Japan’s J-League, the Kyoto Sanga (www.sanga-fc.jp) is the place to go if you want to see some live football.
+The small stadium attracts some lively crowds, and the team is made up of mostly seasoned Japanese players, with a pinch of Brazilian flair in the squad.

 Discover the history of sake

-Hidden away in the pretty Fushimi ward in the south of Kyoto, Gekkeikan Okura Sake Museum (www.gekkeikan.co.jp/english) has been brewing sake since 1637.
-In their museum, you'll see the tools used to create this unique drink over the years, before thankfully concluding with a tasting.
+Hidden away in the pretty Fushimi ward in the south of Kyoto, Gekkeikan Okura Sake Museum (tel: +81 75 623 2056;www.gekkeikan.co.jp/english) has been brewing sake since 1637.
+In their museum, you’ll see the tools used to create this unique drink over the years, before thankfully concluding with a tasting.

 Relax in an onsen

 Onsen, public baths with an emphasis on relaxation, are great places to see Japan at its most chilled.
-Kyoto is full of them, but among the best is Funaoka Onsen (tel: +81 75 441 3735; www.funaokaonsen.info).
+Kyoto has a limited amount of geothermal activity under the city; nevertheless, there are plenty of onsen to choose from.
+Among the best is Funaoka Onsen (tel: +81 75 441 3735;funaokaonsen.net).
 A real local spot, it has indoor and outdoor baths, as well as an electric bath for added frisson.
-Remember, visitors must bathe naked and tattoos may need to be covered up.
+Remember, visitors must bathe naked, and tattoos may need to be covered up.

 Swim at a Blue Flag beach

 Japan is the first Asian country to obtain the Blue Flag award for its beaches, one of which is Wakasa Wada Beach in Takahama town, just a short two-hour train ride away from Kyoto.
-Swimming here is excellent, while the surrounding translucent waters are best explored on a kayak or a Stand-Up Paddleboard (SUP).
+Swimming here is excellent, with mountain views and sandy beaches, while the surrounding translucent waters are best explored on a kayak or a Stand-Up Paddleboard (SUP).

 Take an old boat ride down a very old river

-This riverboat ride is a two hour, 16km (9 mile) ride from Kameoka (around 20 minutes from Kyoto) to Arashiyama, through a twisting ravine with water rapids and stunning views of the mountainous Japanese landscape.
-It's undertaken in wooden boats that you'd be worried about if it wasn't such a popular attraction (tel: +81 771 22 5846; www.hozugawakudari.jp).
+This riverboat ride is a two hour, 16km (9-mile) ride from Kameoka (around 35 minutes from Kyoto) to Arashiyama, through a twisting ravine with water rapids and stunning views of the mountainous Japanese landscape.
+It’s undertaken in wooden boats that you’d be worried about if it wasn’t such a popular attraction (tel: +81 771 22 5846; www.hozugawakudari.jp).

 Take on Kyoto’s cycling trail

-Biking around Kyoto is a breeze, with wide main roads and plenty of streets free of traffic.
-If you're pressed for time, Urban Adventures (tel: + 81 80 3550 8449; www.urbanadventures.com) offers a superb three-hour trip taking in the Heian shrine and gardens, Kamo River and Nanzenji Temple, before heading down the cherry tree-lined Path of Philosophy.
+Biking around Kyoto is a breeze, with wide, flat main roads and plenty of streets free of traffic.
+If you’re pressed for time, Urban Adventures (tel: + 81 80 3550 8449; www.urbanadventures.com) offers a superb three-hour trip taking in the Heian Shrine and gardens, Kamo River and Nanzenji Temple, before heading down the cherry tree-lined Path of Philosophy.